iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/planting.md

 Booking through BaseLink is fast and flexible.
 Just submit your request online, get an instant quote, and choose a time that suits your schedule.
 You can include planting as a one-off job or add it to a recurring garden care plan.

 #description
 All gardeners on our platform are experienced, local and vetted for quality.
-Whether it’s a simple refresh or a full replanting project, you’ll be supported by our in-house team and matched with someone who understands your goals.
+Whether it's a simple refresh or a full replanting project, you'll be supported by our in-house team and matched with someone who understands your goals.

 #description
 Payment is collected on the day of your appointment, and any additional time is billed fairly in 30-minute increments.
 Book garden planting{{$doc.location}} with BaseLink today — and create an outdoor space that looks great all year round.